WESTERN RESERVE ACADEMY – Hudson, OH

 4.9 Stars – Based on 15 User Reviews

-After an incredibly successful first year at Western Reserve Academy, the Elite 11 Soccer camp will return to the beautiful WRA campus in Hudson, OH again in 2020.
+Once again in 2023, The Elite 11 Soccer camp will return to the beautiful Western Reserve campus in Hudson, OH.
 Unlike many of the other youth soccer camps throughout Ohio, the Elite 11 soccer camps are designed for individual skill development.
-Whether you are a beginner or varsity level high school player, our summer soccer camps will provide you with position-specific enhancement as well as individual emphasis that will allow for the maximum learning during the week.
+Whether you are a beginner or varsity level high school player, our summer soccer camps will provide you with position-specific enhancement as well as individual emphasis that will allow for maximum learning during the week.

 The key to a great youth soccer camp and a productive learning environment is making sure the experience is fun.
 Using a wide variety of drills, games, and competition on the fields is supplemented with daily off-field social and recreational activities.